alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020/2020-08-06-ruling-on-sufis-who-stab-themselves-with-daggers-knives.md

 title: "Ruling on sufis who stab themselves with daggers and knives and other tools"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Muqalat 9/285"
-category: [sects, audios]
+category: [sects]
-mp3:
 link: https://cutt.ly/gdDI3Ju
-hijri: Dhul-Hijjah 16, 1441
+hijri: "Dhul-Hijjah 16, 1441"
 lang: en
+tags: [ibn-baz]
-note: false
+translation: false
-locale: en
-uid: ruling-on-sufis-who-stab-themselves-with-daggers-knives
 summary: "These people are liars and impostors whose acts have no evidence at all.
 Rather, they are liars who use things and tricks that confuse people in order to make them think that they stab themselves."
 muftis:
   shaykh: